causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask106_Spring2025_Real_Time_Bitcoin_Sentiment_Analysis_Using_TextBlob/Notebook/README.md

 # Bitcoin Sentiment Analysis with Docker

 This project implements real-time Bitcoin sentiment analysis using news data and price information.
 It uses TextBlob for sentiment analysis and integrates with various APIs to gather Bitcoin-related news and price data.
+The project includes multiple forecasting models (ARIMA, Auto ARIMA, and LSTM) for price prediction.

 ## Project Overview

-The project analyzes Bitcoin-related news articles to:
+The project analyzes Bitcoin-related news articles and price data to:
 - Fetch and process Bitcoin news articles
-- Perform sentiment analysis on news content
+- Perform sentiment analysis on news content using TextBlob
 - Track Bitcoin price movements
 - Correlate sentiment with price changes
 - Generate visualizations and insights
+- Compare multiple forecasting models (ARIMA, Auto ARIMA, LSTM)
+- Provide both historical analysis and future predictions

 ## System Architecture